When I was 20, the first book I read on investing was “Buffettology“.

 From indicators to raw price action to harmonic patterns.
 Just name it, I probably would have tried it.

-At this point, most traders would have thrown in the towel.
-I mean who would continue trading after spending thousands of hours at it only to lose more money than he started.
+I mean, who would continue trading after spending thousands of hours at it only to lose more money than he started.
 It’s a losing proposition!

 But the stubborn me refuse to give up, always believing that I am one step closer each day.